worldbank/wb-reproducible-research-repository/resources/reproducibility_report_template/README.md

 ### Items to Complete

 #### 1.1 Reproducibility Status (choose one)
-Select the appropriate statement (lines 144-149):
+Select the appropriate statement (lines 132-135):

-- **Red**: If exhibits failed to reproduce - specify how many
+- **Red**: If exhibits failed to reproduce - specify how many.
-- **Green (main only)**: If only main paper exhibits were verified and reproduced
+- **Green (main only)**: If only main paper exhibits were verified and reproduced.
-- **Green (main + appendix)**: If main paper and randomly selected appendix exhibits reproduced
+- **Green (main + appendix)**: If main paper and randomly selected 10 empirical appendix exhibits reproduced.

 #### 1.2 Code Execution Instructions
-Fill in line 151-154 with specific instructions.
+Fill in line 137-140 with specific instructions.
 Use software-specific templates:

 **For Stata:**
 ```latex